spicysomtam/aws-openvpn/README.md

 # Using the ovpn client configuration

 My understanding is the OpenVPN client config file is of type `.ovpn` (well it been called that since I setup my home OpenVPN server many years back).
-Thus you simple cut and paste the output of the terraform output to a file (or direct it output if using Linux).
+Thus you simple cut and paste the output of the terraform output to a file (or direct it's output if using Linux).
 Then install it on an Openvpn client (I do this on Andriod and it works fine).
 For the example above I would call the file `london.ovpn`.

 I mainly used Linux Mint (Debian based) and network manager, so will describe this setup:
 * Click on the network icon on your task bar.